Mooloolaba - Alexandra Headland

 In terms of cultural diversity, Mooloolaba - Alexandra Headland records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Mooloolaba-Alexandra Headland, surveyed in June 2016, had a cultural diversity index of 8.7%, with 25.5% born overseas.
-Christianity was the dominant religion at 47.8%.
-Hinduism, at 1.4%, was slightly overrepresented compared to Rest of Qld's 1.2%.
+Mooloolaba-Alexandra Headland, as of the 2016 Census, had a higher than average cultural diversity with 8.7% speaking a language other than English at home and 25.5% born overseas.
+Christianity was the dominant religion, comprising 47.8%.
+Hinduism showed an overrepresentation at 1.4%, compared to 0.8% in Rest of Qld.

 Frequently Asked Questions - Diversity